 The solution is to gather the data oneself or have them newly gathered by a provider.
 In doing so one can have them gathered to meet ones requirements and / or examine existing data sets with regard to whether they are suitable for the respective system.
 They are suitable when the data sets correspond to what input the system receives, recognizes and correctly evaluates when in operation.

-At clickworker you can have your AI training data newly generated – to meet your individual requirements and tailored to the specifications of your system.
+At clickworker you can have your Datasets for Machine Learning newly generated – to meet your individual requirements and tailored to the specifications of your system.

 The quality of training data can be verified based on the following questions: